jgcarmona-com/mangopay-net-core-sdk/README.md

 License
 -------------------------------------------------
-No license, no warranty.
-Use at your own risk and feel free to improve the library.
+The code is distributed as is and with no warranty.
+Use it at your own risk and feel free to improve the library acording to MIT license.
+See [LICENSE file](https://github.com/JuanGarciaCarmona/mangopay-net-core-sdk/blob/master/LICENSE).

 Installation and package dependencies
 -------------------------------------------------